-Improving capital markets activity.

-■ Since the second half of 2023, a healthy backdrop of successful capital raising and M&A have been just as impactful to the biopharma industry as scientific breakthroughs.
-As the trends for deals have been evolving, we believe the uptick is sustainable as cash-rich larger cap biopharma companies continue to look to replace the large loss in revenues from commercial drugs that are scheduled to come off patent in the coming years.
+- Innovation in the sector expands beyond biotech and biopharma companies. - A shift towards a value-based care model where costs are directly associated with the quality of the result is encouraging technology investments to increase efficiencies.
+Healthcare service providers are guiding this evolution through access to patient data and developing methods to monitor and optimize the delivery of care. - Improving capital markets activity. - Since the second half of 2023, a healthy backdrop of successful capital raise and M&A have been just as impactful to the biopharma industry as scientific breakthroughs.
+As the trends for deals have been evolving, we believe the uptick is sustainable as cash rich larger cap biopharma companies continue to look to replace the loss in revenues from commercial drugs that are scheduled to come off patent in the coming years.
 Overall activity has been driven by the availability of clinical data as bolt-on and in-licensing deals have outpaced cost synergy driven acquisitions.
 Year to date, acquirers have targeted immune system disorders, oncology, and rare disease.
-In addition, rates have been more stable and as pharma looks to make deals, they may be more comfortable because the cost of capital potentially won't double again over next 12-18 months.
+The trend of science-led deals has benefited our portfolio as we have owned multiple acquisition targets year to date and for the trailing year.
+In addition, we expect a more industry friendly FTC to lead to increased M&A activity that will further propel the sector. - Significant investments in data management and Al. - We believe health care will resemble information technology's trajectory from 2010-2020, with increased digitalization expanding throughout the sector. - Significant company creation of Al companies concentrated in drug discovery as they work with pharmaceutical companies to prioritize their resources and drive time and cost savings. - The US health care economy is undergoing a generational transformation to a value-based system, which will be further supported by technological advancements. - In our view, select HMOs will benefit from this dynamic as they are the backbone of these efforts over the medium to long term.